LatticeData/reqbase/README.md

 }
 ```
 ### Function: `craigslist`
-Search for jobs postings on Craigslist based on a text query.
+Conducts a comprehensive search of jobs posted on Craigslist based on a free text query.
 ```bash
 craigslist(query,region_id)
 ```